forcedotcom/postman-salesforce-apis/install-with-web.md

 1. Click **Salesforce APIs**
 1. Open the **Variables** tab.
-1. If needed, update the `CURRENT VALUE` of the `url` variable with either:
+1. If needed, update the `CURRENT VALUE` of the `url` variable with your org's My Domain login URL in one of these formats:

-    - `https://test.salesforce.com` for sandboxes or Scratch orgs.
+    - `https://MyDomainName--SandboxName.sandbox.my.salesforce.com` for sandboxes or Scratch orgs.
-    - `https://login.salesforce.com` for production, Trailhead Playground and Developer Edition orgs.
+    - `https://MyDomainName.my.salesforce.com` for production, Trailhead Playground and Developer Edition orgs.
     - your custom My Domain URL.

 1. Click **Save**.